Softmerit/GADS2021-MWS-Community-Project/README.md

 # DovaAcademy is an online learning portal.
 GADS2021 MWS Community Project
+Get Access to courses for career advancement with ease.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.4.

+## REST API
+Fetching data from Udemy Affiliate API

 ## Development server